Alf-Inge Haaland: Leeds United

 In July 1997, Haaland joined Leeds United under George Graham.
 He made his Leeds debut against Arsenal on 9 August.
 In September, when Manchester United were losing 1–0 to Haaland's Leeds United at Elland Road, Roy Keane injured his anterior cruciate ligament running for the ball with Haaland.
 As Keane lay prone on the ground, Haaland, unaware of the seriousness of the injury, stood over him and criticised Keane, suggesting that he was merely feigning injury to try to gain a penalty.
-Haaland was booked as Keane was stretchered off the field and was out of action for nearly a year afterwards.
+Haaland was booked as Keane was stretchered off the field and was out of action for nearly a year afterward.
 On 26 December 1997, Haaland scored a goal in a 3–1 defeat to Liverpool at Anfield, a feat later achieved by his son, Erling Haaland, on 2 October 2019 while playing for Red Bull Salzburg.

 He was part of the Leeds team which reached the UEFA Cup semi-finals during the 1999–2000 season and which also qualified for the Champions League.
 Haaland was mainly used as a utility player, playing in both midfield and defence under David O'Leary.